 In California, if you are convicted of a crime, you may be placed on probation.
 (Penal Code §1203).
 Probation is defined as “the suspension of the imposition or execution of a sentence and the order of conditional and revocable release in the community.”

 There are two types of probation; Formal (Felony Probation) and Informal or Summary (Misdemeanor Probation)

 Formal probation requires you to have an active, ongoing relationship with the probation department, but the nature of that relationship depends on the nature of your case.
-For example, if you are convicted of narcotics related felonies, the court may order that you frequently check in with the probation department and provide urine samples for drug testing.
+For example, if you are convicted of narcotics-related felonies, the court may order that you frequently check in with the probation department and provide urine samples for drug testing.

-Informal or Summary (Misdemeanor Probation)
+What Is Informal or Summary Probation?